UB-Mannheim/madabi/README.md

 ```

 The script can optionally call a local Ollama model (`--ollama`) to summarize results.
 See `code/rag/README.md` for setup instructions and more examples, and `code/rag/requirements.txt` for its dependency set.

+## License

+All scripts in this repo are licensed under the MIT license.
+The metadata records are licensed under the CC0 license if not otherwise stated.
+Everything else in this repo is licensed under the Creative Commons Attribution 4.0 International license.